growing tomatoes in seattle

 When selecting, check the tag as to how many days to maturity.
 For a long season of harvest, select multiple varieties that fruit early

 season, mid- season, and late-season.
 Determinate varieties are typically smaller, tending to ripen all at once.
 Good choices for canning or if space is limited.
-Indeterminate varieties grow as high as you let them, produce fruit over a long season.
+Indeterminate varieties grow as high as you let them and produce fruit over a long season.

 when to plant